 Avondale has been preparing students for degrees since the 1950s, initially through external programs (BSc, University of London) and affiliation agreements (BA, Pacific Union College, California; MA, Andrews University, Michigan), and subsequently with Australian accreditation.

-From 1974 on, Avondale has offered an expanding range of its own degrees with NSW government accreditation.
+From 1974, Avondale has offered an expanding range of its own degrees with NSW government accreditation.
 A range of masters degrees has been added since the early 1990s.
 Doctoral studies have been offered since 2006.